How Joe Biden Plans to Transform Education

 Overview of Joe Biden's Education Policy

-Biden's education policy offers a more detailed plan than those proposed by other Democratic candidates for improving teacher pay and working conditions.
-Specifically, Biden promises to triple funding to K-12 schools that serve low-income students (from about $16 billion per year to $48 billion) and will require that money to initially go to teachers.
+Biden's education policy offers a detailed plan for improving teacher pay and working conditions.
+Specifically, the president-elect promises to triple funding to K-12 schools that serve low-income students (from about $16 billion per year to $48 billion) and will require that money to initially go to teachers.

 Early Childhood Education

-Biden promises to invest in "all children from birth."
+As president, Biden promises to invest in "all children from birth."
 This starts with placing an early childhood development expert in every community health center and doubling the funding for home-visit programs, which connects child development experts with families in need.
-Biden would ensure that all 3- and 4-year-olds have access to preschool as well.
+Biden will ensure that all 3- and 4-year-olds have access to preschool as well.

 His education policy continues to bundle education and social services beyond early childhood.
 Biden wants to expand wraparound support at schools, with after-school care, health and social services, and adult education courses.

 At present, an estimated $23 billion annual funding gap exists between white school districts and school districts in communities of color.
-Biden says he will work to close this gap by nearly tripling Title I funding, which goes to schools that serve a high number of low-income students.
+Biden says that as president, he will work to close this gap by nearly tripling Title I funding, which goes to schools that serve a high number of low-income students.

 Biden wants schools that serve low-income communities to innovate through vocational training and more “practical classes.”